csllc/cs-modbus/readme.md

 - _stopBits:_ Stop Bits, defaults to 1.
 Must be one of: 1 or 2.
 - _parity:_ Parity, defaults to 'none'.
 Must be one of: 'none', 'even', 'mark', 'odd', 'space'

+The "websocket" object controls the behavior of a "websocket" type connection.
+It has the following settings:
+- _url_ the websocket URL to connect
+- _reconnection_ whether to reconnect automatically (true)
+- _reconnectionAttempts_ (Infinity) before giving up
+- _reconnectionDelay_ how long to initially wait before attempting a new reconnection (1000).
+Affected by +/- randomizationFactor, for example the default initial delay will be between 500 to 1500ms.
+- _reconnectionDelayMax_ maximum amount of time to wait between reconnections (5000).
+Each attempt increases the reconnection delay by 2x along with a randomization as above randomizationFactor (0.5), 0 <= randomizationFactor <= 1
+- _timeout_ connection timeout before a connect_error and connect_timeout events are emitted (20000)

 The "master" object controls the behavior of the MODBUS master.
 It has the following options:
 * _transport:_ Determines how messages will be framed and encoded for transport over the connection.  _rtu_ for (standard) MODBUS RTU, _ascii_ for (standard) MODBUS ASCII, _ip_ for (standard) MODBUS TCP/IP, and _tunnel_ for (Control Solutions proprietary) tunneling of MODBUS commands over an RTU-based network.
 Using _tunnel_ allows cs-modbus to act like a master, even as it participates on the physical network as a slave.
 This setting requires the 'real' MODBUS master to implement SLAVE_COMMAND polling, as defined in CS document *DOC0003824A-SRS-A*
 ** _slaveId_ is only used for the _tunnel_ transport; it defines the slave address that cs-modbus will monitor for SLAVE_COMMAND messages.